midwest-manuscripts/peripheralmss/documentation/style-guide.md

 This should be a modern geographical location whenever possible (Flanders being a rare exception).
-The smallest component of the location should be listed first, followed by larger locations, usually simply City, Country, e.g. “Oxford, England,” but this could be more specific, such as “Monastery of Reichenau, Lake Constance, Germany,” or could include a region either after a city or as a more specific element before a country.
+The smallest component of the location should be listed first, followed by larger locations, usually simply City, Country, e.g., “Oxford, England,” but this could be more specific, such as “Monastery of Reichenau, Lake Constance, Germany,” or could include a region either after a city or as a more specific element before a country.
 If country is not known, then a region with an